1. How do I apply?

 6. How many credits can I take as a graduate student?

 A full-time program consists of nine (9) or more semester hours of graduate course work.
 Part-time students who are employed full-time will generally be limited to six semester hours of graduate work in a given semester.
 During the evening summer session, the recommended course load is one-half that of a regular semester.
-During the six-week day summer session for courses offered by the Department of Graduate Education and Human services, nine (9) semester hours of work is the maximum load with six (6) semester hours recommended.
+During the six-week day summer session for courses offered by the Department of Graduate Education Leadership and Counseling, nine (9) semester hours of work is the maximum load with six (6) semester hours recommended.

 If you have additional questions contact us:

 Office of Graduate Admission

 2083 Lawrenceville Road